September 15-16, 2025

 1 Hour Lunch Break

-This exceptional in-person Spatial Biology event consists of a two-day symposium and a one-day hands-on in silico based laboratory workshop.
-The symposium features esteemed experts from pathology, spatial biology, multiplex immunofluorescence, artificial intelligence, and translational medicine to explore the latest advancements in the field.
+This exceptional in-person Spatial Biology event features esteemed experts from multi-omics, pathology, spatial biology, multiplex immunofluorescence, artificial intelligence, and translational medicine to explore the latest advancements in the field.
 Focused on predictive and prognostic models, this gathering offers captivating presentations and insightful discussions.

 ![]() | All attendees receive a thumbnail drive with comprehensive workshop materials. |